tjFogarty/tj.ie-archived/content/posts/task-management.md

 {{< post-image src="my-journal.jpg" alt="My Journal" >}}

 It also gives me a routine.
-I start every day away from the computer going over what waits for me today.
+I start every day away from the computer going over what waits for me.
 Once I check my emails and talk to people I'll append new tasks to the list.
-At the end of the day, I'll do up my tasks for tomorrow and carry over anything that didn't get done today.
-Closing the journal signals to my brain that work is done for today.
+At the end of the day, I'll do up my tasks for tomorrow and carry over anything that didn't get done.
+Closing the journal signals to my brain that work is done.

 I have a few journals filled up now, and it's fun every now and then to look over them and see what I was up to this day 3 years ago.
 I can laugh at some notes I've written, or wince in pain at the tasks of a nightmare project.
 It reminds me how far I've come.